 3. Add flour, and incorporate using hands and the OXO jar spatula, as it’s sturdy yet flexible, and works great for this wet dough.
-Once you no longer see bits of dry flour, you can either add it to a stand mixer with the dough hook, and mix on low (speed 2) for 8-10 minutes, until the dough starts to pull away from the sides and hold itself.
+Once you no longer see bits of dry flour, you can either add it to a stand mixer with the dough hook, and mix on low (speed 2) for 10 minutes, until the dough starts to pull away from the sides and hold itself.
 This is my preferred method.

-Or you can knead by hand for 10 minutes, until you feel the dough tighten and acquire resistance, pulling away from the sides of the bowl as you work with it
+Or you can knead by hand for 10 minutes, until you feel the dough tighten and acquire resistance, pulling away from the sides of the bowl as you work with it.

 4. Now it’s time to rest!
 Known as bulk fermentation, cover the bowl with a very damp cloth and set in a place ideally around 75 degrees.
-Let rise for about 6 hours, until dough doubles in size and is puffy.
+Let rise for about 5-6 hours, until dough doubles in size and is puffy.
 You should see some small bubbles on the surface.
 Now stretch and fold four “corners” of the dough, basically on top of itself.

 7. Preheat oven to 400 degrees F. I can’t stress how helpful it is to use an oven thermometer at this point instead of the built-in reading your oven gives you.
 Mine runs 40 degrees high!
 Having an accurate thermometer ensures the same results every time, and with something like baking where temperature is so crucial, you want to be able to trust it.

 8. Press your fingertips using your whole hand into the risen dough.
-Your fingertips should go all the way down through the dough, hitting the pan
+Your fingertips should go all the way down through the dough, hitting the pan.

 9. Drizzle melted butter mixture over the dough and lightly help distribute with a brush.